-For details on EDI enrollments, please see EDI Enrollments.
+For details on EDI, please see EDI Overview.

 Electronic Remittance Advice (ERA)